apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

     </details>

-4. Connect to the database to verify whether the parameters are modified.
+4. Connect to the database to verify whether the parameters are configured as expected.

    The whole searching process has a 30-second delay since it takes some time for kubelet to synchronize modifications to the volume of the pod.